HiImJayHireMe/garnish/README.md

                 SyncLayer(Task(simplejson.dumps)))
 ```

-To complete your application, you only need to register your app and run!
+To complete your application, you only need to `garnish` your app and run!

 ```Python
 # myapp.py